Kompjoeter/MapGen-Gold/README.md

 An in-browser 2D Map Generator built with HTML, CSS, Javascript and the p5.js library.
 The Maps are generated using Perlin Noise and have a variety of sliders/buttons to alter the way it generates and a few options to choose from regarding the way it draws the Map onto the canvas.

 This project is still a work-in-progress and will probably be so for some time.
-I have a lot of ideas for functionality to add and generally I'm very excited and interested in procedural-generation/map-generation.
+I have a lot of ideas for functionality to add. **(Update: I definitely want to improve upon this project, but since I have learned a lot since I made this, I will probably rewrite it instead of adding onto this version)

 You can also check out my previous version https://github.com/RanDByyp/MapGen-Silver or live at https://randbyyp.github.io/MapGen-Silver/.
 The previous version won't be updated anymore, but I want to keep it live for comparison with this version.